 Sandis Ozonlish to Carolina

-Ozolinsh was easily the best offensive defenseman in the history of the Colorado Avalanche, there is little debate about that.
+Ozolinsh was easily the best offensive defenseman in the history of the Avalanche — there is little debate about that.
 He was an exceptional skater with great size and reach, had a huge shot, would join the rush and also be the first one back to defend.
 His presence always added an extra element opposing teams had to respect.

-During the 1998-1999 season, Ozolinsh held out for a bigger contract from the Colorado Avalanche.
-The holdout would last until January of that season when he and the Avalanche finally came to terms on a contract during a period where the Avalanche were struggling.
-He stayed with the Avalanche through the rest of that season and even through the 1999-2000 season before Pierre Lacroix dealt him to the Carolina Hurricanes.
+During the 1998-99 season, Ozolinsh held out for a bigger contract from the Avalanche.
+The holdout would last until January of that season when he and the Avs finally came to terms on a contract during a period where they were struggling.
+He stayed with them through the rest of that season and even through the 1999-00 season before Pierre Lacroix dealt him to the Carolina Hurricanes.

-The trade sent Ozolinsh and Colorado’s second round pick in the 2000 draft to Carolina in exchange for Nolan Pratt, Carolina’s first round pick (which became Vaclav Nederost), and two second round picks in 2000 (which became Jared Aulin and Agris Saviels).
-Nolan Pratt played 46 games for the Avalanche in the 2000-2001 season and was traded from Colorado after that year.
-Vaclav Nederost did play in an Avalanche uniform for a brief time, 67 games with a total of six goals and 13 points.
+The trade sent Ozolinsh and Colorado’s second round pick in the 2000 draft to Carolina in exchange for Nolan Pratt, Carolina’s first-round pick (which became Vaclav Nederost), and two second round picks in 2000 (which became Jared Aulin and Agris Saviels).
+Nolan Pratt played 46 games for the Avalanche in the 2000-01 season and was traded from Colorado after that year.
+Vaclav Nederost did play in an Avs uniform for a brief time — 67 games with a total of six goals and 13 points.
 He was later traded to Florida.

 Jared Aulin never saw time in the NHL with the Avalanche, as he was sent to Los Angeles to complete the deal that brought Blake to Colorado.
 He only played a total of 17 NHL games with the Kings with four points.
 Agris Saviels never played in the NHL in any capacity.

 This was an utter and complete disaster of a trade.
 Ozolinsh was a dynamic defenseman that could change the game.
 He was a huge part of the 1996 Stanley Cup Championship team and was essentially punished by Lacroix for holding out, something that became a bit of a theme under Lacroix.
-You simply don’t trade top-end talent like that for what turned out to be pretty much nothing, in the long run.
+You simply don’t trade top-end talent like that for what turned out to be pretty much nothing.

 Brad Stuart Acquired from San Jose

-Acquiring Brad Stuart was not a terrible move by the Avalanche, but re-signing him before they had seen him play a game with the Avalanche and forcing him into a role he was definitely no longer equipped to play made it a bad trade.
-Luckily, the Avalanche did a good job redeeming themselves from this trade.
+Acquiring Brad Stuart was not a terrible move by the Avalanche, but re-signing him before they had seen him play a game and forcing him into a role he was definitely no longer equipped to play made it a bad trade.
+Luckily, Colorado did a good job redeeming themselves from this trade.